Sourabhi565/SplunkTest/README.md

 # Azure Functions for Splunk

 This repository contains available [Azure Functions]( https://azure.microsoft.com/en-us/services/functions/) to integrate Microsoft data with Splunk.
-Azure Functions can be triggered by certain events like an event arriving on an Event Hub, a blob written to a storage account, a Microsoft Teams call concluding, etc.  The functions in this repository respond to these events and route data to Splunk accordingly.
+Azure Functions can be triggered by certain events like an event arriving on an Event Hub, a blob written to a storage account, a Microsoft Teams call concluding, etc.  The functions in this repository respond to these events and route data to Splunk accordingly

 ## Getting Started